finalpatch/fsharp-mode/README.md

-This work is a fork of the fsharp-mode originally developed by Laurent Le Brun (at http://sourceforge.net/projects/fsharp-mode/), which, according to the author, is no longer under active development.
+This work is a fork of the fsharp-mode originally developed by Laurent Le Brun (at http://sourceforge.net/projects/fsharp-mode/), which, according to the author, is no longer under active development right now.

 The changes I have made over the original version are: